Interactions with Vendors Policy

 Purchasing decision making

-- Hospital personnel who are decision makers with actual, potential or perceived conflicts with respect to a vendor must:
+- Hospital personnel who are decision makers with actual, potential or perceived conflicts with respect to a supplier must:

 - Disclose the conflict.

-- Not participate in the decision about which vendor to select (except to provide any important information to others).
+- Not participate in the decision about which supplier to select (except to provide any important information to others).

 - Vendors may not prohibit the Hospital or its personnel from publishing the results of the Hospital’s research.

-- All vendor funding for resident and fellow training must be:
+- All supplier funding for resident and fellow training must be:

 - In the form of a grant to the Hospital or The Children’s Hospital Foundation (not directly to individual personnel, departments, divisions or programs), approved by the Graduate Medical Education Committee and documented in an approved written agreement.